- US Online Poker

 Following passage of an omnibus expansion package in 2017, Pennsylvania is in the process of rolling out its regulated online gambling industry — including poker, casino and sports betting.
 The latter went live in the brick-and-mortar setting in November 2018, followed by the first online sportsbooks this May.

-What follows is everything we know about PA online poker and PA online casinos.
+What follows is everything we know about online poker in Pennsylvania and online casinos.
 They call the combined industry “interactive gaming” in the Commonwealth, so we’ll use the two terms interchangeably.

 This page will update often as the landscape fills in.

 Pennsylvania has 12 existing casinos, and number 13 is under construction in the stadium district of Philadelphia.

 Each property is permitted to offer three categories of interactive gaming: poker, slots and table games.
 Those 39 individual permits cost $4 million apiece, or the full suite was available at a discounted $10 million for a limited time.
 That discount has expired.

 Given they were passed together and follow similar timelines, it’s natural to include sports betting alongside interactive gaming.
 Here is the current status of each property in the application process: